DON’T SKIP THE BASICS!

 We have come to the end of this guide, and congrats on scratching the surface of photography lighting.
 Yep, scratch. 😐 But don’t be discouraged, just focus on getting the basics right first, and worry about all of that difficult stuff later.

 The best thing to do as a beginner is to try out different types of lights – Flash, reflector, or LED.
-Just get comfortable, and experiment with different settings.
-If there are parts that you are unclear of, please feel free to comment below.
+Just get comfortable, and experiment around with different settings and just play around with the directions of light.
+If there are parts that you are unclear about, please feel free to comment below.

 Hope this guide has helped you, have fun, and happy shooting!